decentralized-identity/trust-establishment/spec/spec.md

 ## Abstract

 Trust in the decentralized identity space is a problem that many have tried to solve.
 This specification aims to take a piece of the problem around [[ref:Trust Establishment]]: a means by which an [[ref:Party]] communicates their assertions for a [[ref:Topic]] about a set of [[ref:Parties]]. [[ref:Trust Establishment]] is intended to be informational, though it can be used to prescribe resulting action.
-Not all potential usages will be covered in this specification.
+Not all potential usage will be covered in this specification.

 ## Status of This Document